-Nicolas Fasel is full professor at the Faculty of Biology and Medicine of the University of Lausanne.
+Nicolas Fasel is full professor at the Faculty of Biology and Medicine at the University of Lausanne.
 After studying biology at the University of Fribourg (Switzerland) and obtaining a doctoral degree at the Swiss Institute for Experimental Cancer Research working on mouse mammary tumor virus, he took up a post-doctoral position at the University of California Los Angeles working on immunoglobulin gene regulation.
 On his return to Switzerland, he studied post-translational modifications of cell surface antigens.
 As an independant researcher of the Dr. Max Cloëtta Research Foundation, he had the opportunity to establish his own group investigating the molecular and cellular biology of protozoan parasites.
-Since September 2006, he is director of the Department.
-Since August 2015, he is Vice-Dean for Research and Innovation of the Faculty of Biology and Medicine.
+His more recent research focuses on the host-pathogen interaction and the impact of co-infections.
+Furthermore, since 2011 he is the general secretary for the Institute of Rhematology Reserach.
+From 2003 to 2016, he directed the Department of Biochemistry of the Faculty and since August 2015 he is the Vice-Dean for Research and Innovation of the Faculty of Biology and Medicine.

 VIRULENCE FACTORS IN THE HUMAN PROTOZOAN PARASITE LEISHMANIA